DeveloPassion/knowii-voice-ai-docs/docs/intro.md

 ### Privacy Preserving

 Everything happens on your computer.
 No internet required.
-Your voice and transcriptions never leave your device.
+Your voice and transcriptions never leave your device by default.

 ### Smart & Fast